WolbachAuth0/portal-demo/README.md

 ```

 ## Demo

-A demonstration of this application is live [here](https://multi-org-manager.herokuapp.com/).
-But you'll need an
-invitation from one of the Organization's manager's to login.

 To host a version of this applicaion on your own local machine, make sure that your Auth0 tenant is setup and that your
 environment files are correct.
 To start the Vue.js application locally, run